kushalpagolu/hashnode/cknle1bxg028slps1fa0x76mz.md

 To add **pages** to your site, you can either write a **markdown** file (`.md`) or you can write an **HTML** file.

 You can look at some files on this site to get an idea of how to write markdown.
-To look at existing files, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
+To look at existing files, click on any file that ends in `.md`, for example [aboutme.md](https://github.com/kratzert/kratzert.github.io/blob/master/aboutme.md).

 On the **page**, you can see some nicely formatted text (there is a word in bold, a link, bullet points), and if you click on the **pencil icon** to edit the file, you will see the **markdown** that generated the pretty text.

 In contrast, look at [`index.html`](https://github.com/kratzert/kratzert.github.io) in Frederik Kratzert repo.
 That's how you write HTML.
 If you are good with **HTML** and **CSS** then you can make much better website.

-Any file that you add inside the [`_posts`](https://github.com/kushalpagolu/kushalpagolu.github.io/tree/master/_posts) directory will be treated as a blog entry.
+Any file that you add inside the [_posts](https://github.com/kratzert/kratzert.github.io/tree/master/_posts) directory will be treated as a blog entry.
 You can look at the existing files there to get an idea of how to write blog posts.

 After you successfully add your **own post**, you can delete the existing files inside [`_posts`](https://github.com/kushalpagolu/kushalpagolu.github.io/tree/master/_posts) to remove the **sample posts**, as they are just demo posts to help you learn.

+**Note: ** The blogposts from **Hashnode** can directly be copied into new .md files as they are already formatted in **markdown**.

 ## Last important thing: YAML front matter ("parameters" for a page)